gjermundgaraba/bjaanes.github.io/_posts/2015-08-23-my-rss-feeds-or-great-websites-to-visit-from-time-to-time.md

 ### The Clean Code Blog

 From my favorite person in Software Development, Robert C. Martin (also known as Uncle Bob).
-He is the author of my favorite Software Development books: &#8216;Clean Code&#8217; and &#8216;The Clean Coder&#8217;.
+He is the author of my favorite Software Development books: &#8216;Clean Code' and &#8216;The Clean Coder'.
 He write about my favorite Software Development topic too: Clean Code.
 I incidentally wrote a bit about just that a while ago: <a href="http://gjermundbjaanes.com/how-i-got-started-with-clean-code/" target="_blank">How I got started with Clean Code</a>.

 I might be a bit of a fanboy, but this guy is just funny and seriously smart.
 Follow this blog.